Pawan-Nagar/my_java_learning/README.md

 # my_java_learning
-I am praticing the question from the tutorial Apna College.
+I am praticing the question DSA from the tutorial Apna College.